The Swan Princess poster

 The inciting incident occurs at 12 minutes when At the ball announcing their engagement, Derek responds to Odette's question "What else?" (besides her beauty) with confusion, devastating Odette.
 She refuses his proposal, feeling he only loves her appearance, not who she is.
 This disrupts the expected happy union..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Derek actively chooses to pursue the great animal to Swan Lake, despite warnings.
+This demonstrates the protagonist's commitment to Derek actively chooses to pursue the great animal to Swan Lake, despite warnings.
 This decision takes him from grieving in his ordinary world into the magical world where he'll discover the truth about Odette's transformation., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Derek and Odette believe they've discovered the spell can be broken by a vow of everlasting love.
+The analysis reveals that this crucial beat Derek and Odette believe they've discovered the spell can be broken by a vow of everlasting love.
 This seems like victory, but is actually a false defeat - they don't realize Rothbart is listening and already planning to use this information against them.
 The stakes raise as Rothbart begins preparing his deception., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, Derek realizes his mistake too late as the imposter transforms back.
 Odette, heartbroken and dying because the spell can never be broken now, collapses.
-Derek rushes to Swan Lake but finds Odette apparently dead in swan form - the ultimate "whiff of death" as the princess appears to have died from the broken vow., demonstrates the protagonist at their lowest point.
+Derek rushes to Swan Lake but finds Odette apparently dead in swan form - the ultimate "whiff of death" as the princess appears to have died from the broken vow., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 81% of the runtime.
 Derek makes a true vow of everlasting love to Odette, now understanding what love really means - loving all of who she is.
 This genuine declaration, combined with his willingness to fight Rothbart to save her even in death, provides the synthesis of his growth and original determination., demonstrating the transformation achieved throughout the journey.